Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 An ideal speed for your website to load is within three seconds otherwise, there is a strong chance users leaving your website before it loads.

 Web Design Tips & Hacks To Declutter Your Website

 There are few ways how you can declutter your website through web designing hacks and tips to speed up your website and lower your bounce rate.

 - Optimizing images on your website

-Start by focusing on the use of appropriate file formats for the images you are using on your website.
+Start by focusing on using appropriate file formats for the images you use on your website.